VCU-CS-Capstone/CS-25-337-Ramily-Creating-Community-Beyond-the-Weeks-of-Welcome/Status Reports/Status Report Spring Week 08.md

 Lukasz Kurgan

 ## 1) Accomplishments this week ##
-   - Finished project proposal
-   - Presented project proposal to faculty advisor and sponsor
+   - Fully worked out firebase bugs

 ## 2) Milestones to be completed next week ##
-   - Continue learning how to work with flutter/dart
+   - Implement changes to UI suggested by advisor
+   - Implement the first working matching system

 ## 3) Issues, problems or concerns ##
    - No issues at the moment